bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * At a minimum, a forum file should list its members (who are both followers and who the forum follows)
 * List the members who have moderator privilege: ability for message #redaction and removal of users from the forum
 * Ideally, a forum should also act as a mirror (see #mirroring section) and for efficiency, it should intersperse messages based on timestamps (i.e., it could be understood to be a bot who reposts content from members)
-* Messages are proprietary to their submitter and will get hidden after the member leaves the group (or #feed_deletion ), but may attribute individual messages to the holder with a slash command to waive this right
+* Messages are proprietary to their submitter and will get hidden after the member leaves the group (or #feed_deletion ), but the submitter may attribute individual messages to the forum account with a slash command to waive this right.
+At least a minimal amount of time must pass before allowing this.
 * Members have a separate subaccount to store their answers for each forum they participate in
 * https://git.mills.io/yarnsocial/yarn/issues/325
 * https://git.mills.io/yarnsocial/yarn/issues/344